t-d-k/LibreCrypt/docs/FAQ.md

 <a name="go"></a>
 *Q: Does DoxBox try to connect to the internet??*

-*A:* No - not by default.
+*A:* Yes, but with a prompt and option to cancel first.

-DoxBox and DoxBox Explorer will **only ever** try to connect to the internet if it has been configured to check for updates - and even then, they will only try to connect to the DoxBox web site to retrieve version information.
+DoxBox and DoxBox Explorer will **only ever** try to connect to the internet if either:
+* They have been configured to check for updates (by default this is on) In this case, they will only try to connect to the GitHub web site to retrieve version information.
+* There has been an error in installation, or the documents have been removed, in which case DoxBox will open the HTML file from the DoxBox website (DoxBox.eu - which currently redirects to DoxBox.squte.com)
+In both cases they will prompt before connecting to the Internet - simply click 'cancel' to prevent this.

-By default, both DoxBox and DoxBox Explorer are configured such that they will **not** check for updates - this functionality must be explicitly enabled by the user.
+By default, both DoxBox and DoxBox Explorer are configured such that they will automatically check for updates once per month - this can be disabled in the 'settings' dialog.

 * * *